oliviawestmacottssw/SSW.Rules.Content/rules/do-you-integrate-crm-with-microsoft-skype-for-business/rule.md

 - Multiple records – handles multiple CRM records of different types with the same number
 - Pops information from CRM Contacts, Leads, Accounts and System Users
 - Presence Aware – control over what the application does based on Lync/OCS presence
-- Phone Activity – provides multiple options to record the call against a CRM record
+- Phone Activity – provides multiple options to record the call against a CRM record​

 ![ SkypePOP advanced options](lyncPOP-options.png)